AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents

-We say that an algorithm has a weak FWE control at a joint level $\alpha\in(0,1)$ if the FWE is smaller than $\alpha$ when all the hypotheses are true, that is $\textbf{I}=\{1,\dots,J\}$ but not necessarily otherwise.
-We say it has strong FWE control if FWE is smaller than $\alpha$ for any non-empty set of true hypotheses $\textbf{I}\neq \emptyset$ (while $\textbf{I}^c$ refer to false hypotheses). \end{definition} There are several procedures that can be used to control the FWE.
-The most famous one is Bonferroni's procedure~\cite{bonferroni1936teoria} recalled in the Appendix (Section~\ref{sec:recap}).
-As it can be very conservative in general, we prefer a \emph{step-down} method~\cite{Romano_2003} that performs better in practice because it implicitly estimates the dependence structure of the test statistic.
-The step-down method that we use is described in details in the case of two agents in the Appendix in Section~\ref{sec:step-down}.
-The basic idea is to use the quantiles of the permutation law of the maximum over all the comparisons of the test statistics of the tests for two agents.
-This step corresponds to line 10 to 15 in AdaStop algorithm (Algorithm~\ref{algo:main}).
+There are several procedures that can be used to control the FWE.
+The most famous one is Bonferroni's procedure~\citep{bonferroni1936teoria} recalled in the Appendix (Section~\ref{sec:recap}).
+As Bonferroni's procedure can be very conservative in general, we prefer a \emph{step-down} method~\citep{Romano_2003} that performs better in practice because it implicitly estimates the dependence structure of the test statistics.
+The step-down method is detailed in the next section.